kaycebasques/kayce.basqu.es/posts/idolatry.md

 In *The Sane Society*, Fromm argues that idolatry is alive and well.
 Yes, we're talking about biblical idolatry.
 You probably know the story about the Israelites who created the golden calf during Moses's absence, and started worshipping it.
-I never paid much mind to that story up until now.
+I never paid much mind to that story, up until now.
 I'd just say to myself "silly Israelites" and shrug it off.
 I also had a tendency to only narrowly apply the concept to religious matters.